-The mean external diameter of the cylindrical part outside the transition zones on a cross-section shall not deviate by more than \pm 1 % from the nominal design diameter.
+The mean outside diameter of the cylindrical part outside the transition zones on a cross-section shall not deviate by more than $\pm$ 1 % from the nominal outside diameter.

 8.7 Straightness

 The maximum deviation of the cylindrical part of the shell from a straight line shall not exceed 3 mm/m length (see Figure 3).